ineiti/fledger/README.md

 ### Binaries

-Currently the following components are available that are used to create the fledger-binaries:
+The following components are available that are used to create the fledger-binaries:
 - [Command Line Interfaces](./cli) - command line binaries
   - [Signalling server](./cli/flsignal) - the signalling server for the WebRTC connections
   - [Fledger node](./cli/fledger) - a fledger node implementation for the command line